mogensen/docker-swarm-meetup/Docker_Swarm_Exercises.md

 ### Create machine instances

-Start by creating three machines using the "+Add New Instance" botton.
+Start by creating three machines using the "+Add New Instance" button.

 ### Create cluster